TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 5.6.1.
 The User warrants and represents that:

-22.214.171.124.it is authorized to contract with the Terminal Operator on the terms of these Standard Conditions in respect of the Container Ship, the Cargo and the Containers, and that it is accepting these Standard Conditions not only for itself, but also as agent for and on behalf of the owners of the Container Ship (if it is chartered by the User), Cargo and Containers or any other person who is or may become interested in the Cargo;
+220.127.116.11.it is authorised to contract with the Terminal Operator on the terms of these Standard Conditions in respect of the Vessel, the Cargo and the Containers, and that it is accepting these Standard Conditions not only for itself, but also as agent for and on behalf of the owners of the Vessel (if it is chartered by the User), Cargo and Containers or any other person who is or may become interested in the Cargo;

-220.127.116.11. are not infested, verminous, rotten or subject to fungal attack and not liable to become so while at the Container Terminal;
+184.108.40.206. are not infested, verminous, leaking, rotten or subject to fungal attack and not liable to become so while at the Terminal;

-22.214.171.124. will not contaminate or cause danger, injury or pollution or damage to any person, the Container Terminal, any other cargo, equipment or ship or the environment adjacent thereto or generally;
+18.104.22.168. will not contaminate or cause danger, injury or pollution or damage to any person, the Terminal, any other cargo, equipment or ship or the environment adjacent thereto or generally;

 5.7.1.
-The User shall promptly indemnify the Terminal Operator against any and all Liabilities howsoever assumed, incurred or suffered by the Terminal Operator (including its wharf, port, fender, mooring bollards, quay cranes as well as other infrastructure and equipment), its customers (including other Users, Container Ship and third parties), its employees, servants, agents, insurers or re-insurers as a result of or in connection with any of the following:
+The User shall promptly indemnify the Terminal Operator against any and all Liabilities howsoever assumed, incurred or suffered by the Terminal Operator (including its wharf, port, fender, mooring bollards, quay cranes as well as other infrastructure and equipment), its customers (including other Users, Vessel and third parties) its employees, servants, agents, insurers or re-insurers as a result of or in connection with any of the following:

 6. DANGEROUS CARGO